MarcoEidinger/SwiftPlantUML/README.md

 ]
 ```

-This project is still in initial development.
-Generally this anything may change at any time and the public API should not be considered stable).
+This project has yet to reach a major version.
+Anything may change at anytime, and the public API should not be considered stable.
 However, I'll try to reserve breaking changes for new minor versions.
-You might feel more comfortable to pin the version to `.upToNextMinor` or even to an `.exact` version.
+You might feel more comfortable pinning the version to `.upToNextMinor` or even to an `.exact` version.

 [API documentation](https://marcoeidinger.github.io/SwiftPlantUML/)